pjvdl/openGBW/README.md

 Note that this project is designed to be built/uploaded/monitored with the PlatformIO toolchain, rather than the ESP-IDF tools (via the PlatformIO extension navigation page).

-USB cable should be plugged into the USB port (not the UART port).
+USB cable can be connected to the USB or UART ports for upload, but should be plugged into the UART port for the serial monitor (ie. serial.println) to output to the serial terminal.

 ### Getting started